 Certain specialized tests like CT (Computed Tomography) scan of the abdomen, MRI (Magnetic Resonance Imaging) of the abdomen, nuclear imaging tests like DMSA, DTPA, Bone scan, which is required in certain urological conditions are done at other places near to our Hospital.

 For further information click the link: Nephrostogram

-E8C urological endocavity transducer with guide to image and guide biopsies in the prostate in males and pelvic organs in females.
-Broadband 4C probe with guide to perform renal biopsies, Per Cutaneous Nephrostomy (PCN) access and procedures like perinephric and renal abscess / cyst aspirations.
-High frequency 12 L probe to perform vascular studies-penile Doppler, scrotal Doppler, peripheral arterial and venous studies, to assess feasibility and working of Arterio-Venous Fistula (AVF) etc
+E8C urological endocavity transducer with the guide to image and guide biopsies in the prostate in males and pelvic organs in females.
+Broadband 4C probe with the guide to performing renal biopsies, Per Cutaneous Nephrostomy (PCN) access and procedures like perinephric and renal abscess/cyst aspirations.
+High frequency 12 L probe to perform vascular studies-penile Doppler, scrotal Doppler, peripheral arterial and venous studies, to assess the feasibility and working of Arterio-Venous Fistula (AVF) etc

 COMPUTERIZED TOMOGRAPHY (CT) (or ‘computerized axial tomography’ (CAT) scan)